quantum5/nginx-krbauth/README.md

 HTTP Basic authentication.
 This is useful when SPNEGO is not supported, or when the client does not support Kerberos.
 To use this, configure:

-* `LDAP_USER_DN`: A string template to convert usernames into LDAP DNs.
+* `KRBAUTH_LDAP_USER_DN`: A string template to convert usernames into LDAP DNs.
   There should be one `%s` symbol in this string, which will be replaced by the username.

 ## Example `nginx.conf`